rafeeahmed1999-beep/RFM-Acquisition-Funnel-Customer-Intelligence/README.md

 ## Author

-Built by Rafee Ahmed as part of a Marketing Data Analyst portfolio.
+Built by Rafee Ahmed as part of a Data Analyst portfolio.